There are lots of different steelhead rigs for fishing various techniques involving bait and lures but you don't need a different setup for each one.

 A spinning rod and reel is probably the most versatile setup for steelhead.
 You can cover a lot of different techniques such as:

 Most steelhead spinning reels will fall into the 2000 to 3000 size range.
 It possible try to buy a reel that has a braid ready spool as some techniques are work out better when using braid.

-A good spinning rod for steelhead will be roughly 9 feet in length a have a fast action with a line rating of roughly 12 lbs.
+A good spinning rod for steelhead will be roughly 7 to 9 feet in length a have a fast action with a line rating of roughly 12 lbs.